ZeroDragon/SiteCraft/readme.md

 - title: the title of your post to render in the post list and navigation and to the `<title>` in the final HTML
 - date: consider using `YYYYMMDD` or `YYYYMMDDHHmm` if you are planning to post more than one post per day.
 SiteCraft will automatically order them using this value
 - author: you <3
+Any other entries that you put in this section (just before the empty line) will be exposed to the template so you can create custom blog lists

 This metadata is required for all blog posts, but not for pages.
 If you don't want to add any metadata to page just skip two lines and start your content at the 3rd line. (might think in something clever later, but for now, that works just fine)